 (ii) a statement made by a building practitioner that states that the education and care service premises complies with building requirements under a building law or planning and development law of the participating jurisdiction.

+(2) A regulatory authority may determine that the information set out in subregulation (1)(b) or (g) is not required to be provided if the approved provider is seeking —

+(a) to relocate the education and care service to alternative premises for not more than 12 months; or

+(b) to locate the education and care service on a school site.

+[Regulation 25 amended in Gazette 13 Dec 2013 p.
+6156-7.]

 26. Application for service approval — family day care service

 An application under section 43 of the Law for a service approval for a family day care service must include the following information —